MKLab-ITI/pygrank/tutorials/postprocessors.md

  * *target_pRule:* Up to which value should pRule be improved. pRule values greater than this are not penalized further.
  * *retain_rank_weight:* Can be used to penalize deviations from original posteriors due to editing.
 Use the default value 1 unless there is a specific reason to scale the error.
 Higher values correspond to tighter maintenance of original posteriors, but may not improve fairness as much.
  * *pRule_weight:* Can be used to penalize low pRule values.
 Either use the default value 1 or, if you want to place most emphasis on pRule maximization (instead of trading-off between fairness and posterior preservation) 10 is a good empirical starting point.
- * *error_type:* The error type used to penalize deviations from original posterior scores.
-"KL" (default) uses KL-divergence and is used in [krasanakis2020prioredit]. "mabs" uses the mean absolute error and is used in the earlier [krasanakis2020fairconstr].
-The latter does not maintain fairness as well on average, but is sometimes better for specific graphs.
+ * *error_type:* The supervised measure used to penalize deviations from original posterior scores. pygrank.KLDivergence (default) uses is used in [krasanakis2020prioredit]. pygrank.Error is used by the earlier [krasanakis2020fairconstr].
+The latter does not induce fairness as well on average, but is sometimes better for specific graphs.
  * *parameter_buckets:* How many sets of parameters to be used to .
 Default is 1.
 More parameters could be needed to to track, but running time scales **exponentially** to these (with base 4).
  * *max_residual:* An upper limit on how much the original personalization is preserved, i.e. a fraction of it in the range [0, max_residual] is preserved.
 Default is 1 and is introduced by [krasanakis2020prioredit], but 0 can be used for exact replication of [krasanakis2020fairconstr].